Springe09/Deep-Learning-/README.md

 1. Prepare the data for training and testing
 2. Build and train custom LSTM RNNs
 3. Evaluate the performance of each model

+> Which model has a lower loss?
+>
+> Which model tracks the actual values better over time?
+>
+> Which window size works best for the model?